 Ami had a lot of jewellery and a new scooter and a bath bomb and a Coolkardz kit, and a phone, and a number of other things.

 Izzy had a scooter and a bath bomb and a Coolkardz kit and a lot of Merida stuff.
 You know, the flame-haired Scottish star of the Disney cartoon Brave.
-See the thumbnail at the top of this post – the resemblance is remarkable.
+The resemblance is remarkable.
 She’s now got a dress, cape, wig, doll and bow-and-arrow set.

 Kas had some new jewellery and Kev had a new camera, one function of which is to do the “black-and-white-with-only-one-colour” shot shown here.
 It does red, green or yellow as well.